 We admire grand views from high places, investigate canyons and have a look at the stone carving of Lawrence of Arabia.
 Then it’s time for tea in what is basically a roadside teahouse for camels and jeeps.
 I chat with one of the fellows in the photo below – who drives camels and has picked up enough English in the last 18 months to have a very good conversation.

-So ends our time in Wadi Rum.
-It’s a unique, otherworldly place that deserves to be on your itinerary should you visit Jordan.
+So ends our time at our Wadi Rum camp.
+Wadi Rum is a unique, otherworldly place that deserves to be on your itinerary should you visit Jordan.
 (And you should.
 It’s a safe and very interesting country.)